Here’s an informational table summarizing key takeaways from the article “Explaining Physical Harassment vs. Discrimination”:

 Individual actions also contribute significantly to a respectful environment:

-• Respecting Personal Boundaries: Being mindful of personal space and respecting physical boundaries is essential.
+• Respecting Personal Boundaries: It is essential to be mindful of personal space and respect physical boundaries.
 Avoid unwanted touching, jokes, or comments that make someone uncomfortable.

 • Challenging Discriminatory Attitudes and Jokes: Don’t be a silent bystander.
 Challenge discriminatory jokes or comments, even if they seem harmless.
 Speak up and emphasize respect for all.